smcgdub/MS4_In_Safe_Hands/README.md

 * 3.12 - [Balsamiq](https://balsamiq.com/) - Balsamiq Wireframes is a small graphical tool to sketch out user interfaces for websites and web / desktop / mobile applications.
 I used Balsamiq to formulate my initial ideas for the site so i could visualize how the site would look and also be able to gage the scope of the project.
 * 3.13 - [Favicon](https://favicon.io/favicon-generator/) - A free and simple website that allows you to create, build and customize your Favicons for your own site.
 * 3.14 - [Stripe](https://stripe.com/) - Stripe is an Irish-American financial services and software as a service company dual-headquartered in San Francisco, United States and Dublin, Ireland.
 The company primarily offers payment processing software and application programming interfaces for e-commerce websites and mobile applications.
+* 3.15 - [Heroku](https://www.heroku.com/) - Heroku is a container-based cloud Platform as a Service (PaaS).
+Developers use Heroku to deploy, manage, and scale modern apps.
+The platform is elegant, flexible, and easy to use, offering developers the simplest path to getting their apps to market.

 </details>
 <hr>